-The Company has entered into Termination Agreements with Mr. Barnes and Mr. Schwan under which those executives would be entitled to a payment in the event of a termination of employment for specified reasons following a change of control of the Company.
+The Company has entered into a Termination Agreement with Mr. Schwan under which he would be entitled to a payment in the event of a termination of employment for specified reasons following a change of control of the Company.
 For this purpose, a change of control of the Company means a merger or consolidation of the Company (except with a wholly owned subsidiary), a sale by the Company of all or substantially all of its assets, the acquisition of beneficial ownership of a majority of the outstanding voting stock of the Company by any person, entity or affiliated group or a change in the identities of a majority of the directors of the Company within a period of thirty (30) months resulting in whole or in part from the election of persons who were not management nominees.
 Termination of employment for purposes of the agreement means a discharge of the executive by the Company, other than one for specified causes, including death, disability, wrongful acts, habitual intoxication, habitual neglect of duties or normal retirement.
 It also includes resignation following the occurrence of an adverse change in the executive's position, duties, compensation or work conditions.
 The amounts payable under the agreement will change from year to year based on the executive's compensation.
-In the event of a termination in 1995 and following a change of control, the amounts payable to Mr. Barnes and Mr. Schwan, respectively, would be \$953,379 and \$628,887.
+In the event of a termination in 1996 and following a change of control, the amount payable to Mr. Schwan would be approximately \$840,000.